LeoYu1128/alpha5_rl_pybullet/README.md

 python train_new.py --mode train --algo SAC --timesteps 50000 --n_envs 4<br>
 (Support DDPG, SAC, PPO)<br>
 Remember to use the virtual environment (venvs in this project).<br>
-Try to find a proper reward function.
+C坐progres: Try to find a proper reward function.

 ## Quick Tutorial: Understanding How This Project Works